nicosesma/wacky-kudu/README.md

 ## Specifications

+- [ ] User can signup/ login to use the website
 - [ ] Any user can add books into the system via an admin page
-- [ ] Books entered in the system are listed on the home page, in pages of 10
+- [ ] Books entered in the system are listed on the lists page, in pages of 10
-- [ ] Users can search for books by title OR by author OR by genre, and search results will be presented in a new page
+- [ ] Users can search for books by title OR by author OR by genre, and search results will be presented on a page
-- [ ] Users can view book details on a book detail page, linked to from the listing or search pages
+- [ ] Users can view and update book details on a book details page, linked to from the listing or search pages, as well as delete the book entry
+- [ ] Users can update their profile information such as name and email
+- [ ] Users can checkout a book and return a book, and see the current availability of books in the library
-- [ ] All code submissions are peer reviewed via GitHub PR by at least two members of the team, and master is always in a stable state (tests passed, site functions)
+- [ ] All code submissions are peer reviewed via GitHub PR and master is always in a stable state

 ### Required